Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

 Gabriel Moreno At The Plate

-- In 33.3% of his games this year, Moreno has had at least one RBI.
-He's picked up more than one in 6.4% and driven in three or more of his team's runs in three contests.
+- Moreno has had at least one RBI in 34.2% of his games this season (27 of 79), with more than one RBI five times (6.3%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.